Sandhana-Krishnan-S/cli-database-noSQL-js/readme.md

 ### **Planned Comments :**

-- `sans -help` : lists all the cmds and usages
+- `sans -help` : lists all the cmds and usages -- Done
 - `sans create` : used to create collection , document schematic etc..
 - `sans write` : used to write new data to the collection
 - `sans list` : lists all the available collection , document schematic etc..